 I can’t stop laughing about yet another funny-looking MOOC train that just went upside down in Kenya.

 I was having so much fun with a Facebook community this afternoon that I thought some of what I was saying there bears elaborating in a blog post.
 The context was this TED talk given by the founder of University of the People, an online education company that touts a “free” (just $4,000, that is) model of university education for those who are “qualified” and proficient in “English” and can read/discuss the material and pass exams without local teachers.
 Hm, maybe you can stop reading already, but if can spare time on how people are making interesting cocktails of fancy ideas and snake oil, let me explain.
 Continue reading

 Another post about #clmooc.
 Last week, I followed other colleagues’ work with great interest but couldn’t create anything myself.
 But building on that spirit, I’d like to start this post by sharing my main idea through an illumination.

 Images can be relatively universal, but because their imitation or representation of the world or ideas are mediated by selection, perspective, perception, and interpretation, even the seemingly most universal images create room for complex conversations.

-When I come across colleagues or friends/family getting excited about a new technology or functionality added to an existing one, I want to register extremely ambivalent responses–which I normally don’t.
+When I come across colleagues or friends/family getting excited about a new technology or a functionality added to an existing one, I feel extremely ambivalent.